maalicki/Casper/README.md

 Casper Events
 ========================

-Casper is a web service for allowing users to pick up on events, create guest list, etc.
+Casper is a web service which allows users to create events, guest list, invite members for the events and many more ;-)

 Symfony Standard Edition
 ========================